 - recognition by club members and the community at large of golf courses as environmental stewards

 Through a cooperative approach between the golf industry and friends and neighbors outside the industry, practices have been developed that benefit all parties.
 Because of limitations, such as budget, staff, clientele expectations, and management decisions, not all golf courses can achieve all of the best practices.
 However, planning for improvements over time and making small changes that meet the goals of BMPs can be achieved.
 For example, while a sophisticated washwater recycling system may be too expensive for many facilities, blowing clippings off mowers onto a grassed surface is easily achieved and markedly reduces the amount of nitrogen and phosphorus in clippings that end up in washwater.
-With a bit more of a budget, facilities can utilize the information from the NYS BMP case study on a prototype low-cost wash operation that protects water quality at Locust Hill Golf Club in Rochester.
+With a bit more of a budget, facilities can utilize the information from the NYS BMP case study on a prototype low-cost wash operation that protects water quality at Locust Hill Golf Club in Pittsford.
 Additional case studies of BMPs implemented on golf courses in the state can be found in the Case Studies section of this website.

 1.2 Environmental Concepts

 The following environmental concepts provide the basis for understanding the role of BMPs in water quality protection: